- Screen Colours:

 - Black & Yellow

-On the banks of the River Deben, Kettleburgh is a village of just over one hundred dwellings.
+On the banks of the River Deben in rolling, largely arable and wooded countryside, Kettleburgh is a village of just over one hundred dwellings.
+In 2021 the population was 258, there were 44 people per km2, and the mean age was 45.3.

 There are two open spaces:

-The Village Pound, of ancient origin, is a tranquil tree filled area close to the river.
+The Village Pound, of ancient origin, is now a tranquil tree filled area close to the river.
 You can reach the Pound from Mill Lane and from the footpath which leads away from the pub garden at the bottom of the Chequers car park.
+It is owned and managed by the Parish Council following a Commons Registration Authority decision.

 The Village Green, created in 2005, lies in the centre of the village and can be reached from the footpath opposite the Village Hall and from Church Road.
 It is managed by the Kettleburgh Green Trust.